FAQ sponsor licence UK immigration

 • The sponsor’s rating

-6. Where can I find a sponsor licence number?
+6. Where can I find the sponsor licence number?

-A Sponsor Licence number is a unique reference number or code which is assigned to a Sponsor Licence holding employer.
+A Sponsor Licence number is a unique reference number or code which is assigned to a Sponsor licence-holding employer.
 If you are a Worker or Temporary worker, you can check your company’s Sponsor Licence number on your Certificate of Sponsorship.
+This information is not held on the Register of License Sponsors, so you will need to confirm this number with your employer.

 7. How long does a sponsor licence last?